Shriram-Patil8123/Currency-Converter/README.md

-💱 Currency Converter Web App
+# 💱 Currency Converter

-A simple and sleek Currency Converter that lets you convert between currencies in real-time using the ExchangeRate-API.
-Built with HTML, CSS, and JavaScript, this app features dynamic dropdowns, country flags, and smooth conversion results — all in one lightweight tool.
+A simple and sleek Currency Converter that allows you to convert between currencies in real-time using the **ExchangeRate-API**.
+Built with **HTML, CSS, and JavaScript**, this app features dynamic dropdowns, country flags, and smooth conversion — all in one lightweight tool.

+---

-🔥 Live Features
+## 🔥 Live Features

-🌍 Real-time Currency Conversion
+- 🌍 **Real-time Currency Conversion**

-Powered by ExchangeRate-API, get instant conversion rates for over 160 currencies.
+  Powered by **ExchangeRate-API**, get instant conversion rates for over **160 currencies**.

-🧾 Interactive Form
+- 🧾 **Interactive Form**

-Just choose the currency pair and enter an amount — conversion happens with a click!
+  Select currencies and enter an amount — conversion happens with a single click!

-🌐 Country Flags Integration
+- 🌐 **Country Flags Integration**

-Automatically displays the corresponding country flag when selecting a currency.
+  Automatically displays the correct country flag when selecting a currency.

-🎯 User-friendly Design
+- 🎯 **User-Friendly Design**

-Clean and minimal UI for a better user experience on desktop and mobile.
+  Clean, responsive UI for a smooth experience on both desktop and mobile.

-⚠️ Input Validation
+- ⚠️ **Input Validation**

-Automatically defaults to 1 if no valid amount is entered.
+  Automatically defaults to **1** if an invalid or empty amount is entered.

+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-HTML5 – Structure of the webpage
+- **HTML5** – Page structure

-CSS3 – Styling and layout
+- **CSS3** – Styling and layout

-JavaScript – dynamic actions, API handling, DOM manipulation
+- **JavaScript** – DOM manipulation, API handling

-ExchangeRate-API – For live currency exchange rates
+- **ExchangeRate-API** – For live currency exchange rates

-Flags API – To fetch and display country flags dynamically
+- **Flags API** – To dynamically display country flags

+---

-## 📸 Screenshot
+## 📸 Screenshots

+### 🔹 Currency Converter Interface

 ![App Screenshot](https://github.com/Shriram-Patil8123/Currency-Converter/blob/626c931ba779a414b8f952715bcd445b7fd97da9/Screenshot1.png?raw=true)

 ![Currency Converter Screenshot 2](https://github.com/Shriram-Patil8123/Currency-Converter/blob/1e1d3531c5225f9663989b775b67e945eddaba59/Screenshot2.png?raw=true)

 ![Currency Converter Screenshot 3](https://github.com/Shriram-Patil8123/Currency-Converter/blob/1e1d3531c5225f9663989b775b67e945eddaba59/Screenshot3.png?raw=true)

+---

+## 🚀 How to Use

+1. Clone or download this repository
+2. Open `index.html` in your web browser
+3. Select the currencies and enter an amount
+4. Hit the **Exchange** button to view the conversion result in real-time

+---

+## ⚠️ Notes

+- Requires an active internet connection to fetch live exchange rates and flag images
+- Works best on modern browsers